 Leslie Dawn Knowles

 Eclectic is probably the best word to describe the rich artistic life of Leslie Knowles.
-Violinist, violist, mandolinist, singer and actress, you will find her performing a wide variety of material in all types of venues.
-Toronto Symphony Orchestra goers will know to look for Leslie as one of just a handful of TSO violinists permanently seated in the first violin section, where she has been a fixture since joining the orchestra in 1975.
-On occasion she has also played in the orchestra's viola section, and has played mandolin for the orchestra as well.
+Violinist, violist, mandolinist, singer, and actress, you will find her performing a wide variety of material in all types of venues.
+Leslie has been a permanent fixture of the TSO violin section since 1975.
+On occasion, she has also played in the Orchestra's viola section, and has played mandolin for the Orchestra as well.

 Born to musical parents in Los Angeles, she began playing the violin at the age of four, becoming active in the Los Angeles professional music scene while still in her teens.
-After moving to Baltimore, Maryland to study with Berl Senofsky at the Peabody Conservatory, Leslie auditioned for and was invited to join the Baltimore Symphony as its youngest member to that date.
+After moving to Baltimore, Maryland to study with Berl Senofsky at the Peabody Conservatory, Leslie auditioned for and joined the Baltimore Symphony as its youngest member to that date.
 She continued her violin studies with renowned teacher Dorothy DeLay until joining the first violin section of the TSO.
-Leslie is also concertmaster of the Brantford, Ontario, Symphony Orchestra.
+Leslie is also concertmaster of the Brantford, Ontario, Symphony Orchestra and the Toronto Mozart Players.

-Married to Toronto Symphony Principal tubist, Mark Tetreault, Leslie is proud mother to five children and three cats.
+Married to Toronto Symphony Principal Tuba, Mark Tetreault, Leslie is proud mother to five children and three cats.
+A big animal lover, Leslie volunteers for the Toronto Wildlife Centre, and when the weather is warm, you can catch her camping, fishing, and golfing.

 Give to the TSO